netrisai/docs/tutorials/vpc-anywhere-softgate-installation.rst

     :align: center

 .. note::
-  Please note that Netris installation script replaces the default Netplan networking backend with regular ifupdown and attempts to migrate the configuration set during installation to /etc/network/interfaces.
+  Please note that the Netris installation script replaces the default Netplan networking backend with regular ifupdown and attempts to migrate the configuration set during installation to /etc/network/interfaces.

 3) Handoff Netris the bond0 interface for further automatic operations.
 Netris will automatically create necessary subinterfaces under your bond0 interface. (bond0.<xyz>).
 But you need to manually configure which physical interfaces should bind under the bond0 interface.
 Netris will only make changes to your bond0 and loopback interfaces; all other interfaces will remain as described in /etc/network/interfaces.